webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 </syntaxhighlight>

-The ''slideAnim'' identifies the previous animation, and the ''.end'' refers to the [[dom/events/end|'''end''']] event the animation produces.
-Referencing the corresponding [[dom/events/begin|'''begin''']] event likewise allows you to execute different animations concurrently, without having to keep overall track of how long each one takes to keep them synchronized.
+The ''slideAnim'' identifies the previous animation, and the ''.end'' refers to the [[dom/events/end|'''end''']] DOM event the animation produces.
+Referencing the corresponding [[dom/events/begin|'''begin''']] event likewise allows you to execute different animations concurrently, without having to keep overall track of how long each one takes to keep them all synchronized.

 To calculate when to start the second animation, SVG actually looks ahead to see when the [[dom/events/end|'''end''']] event is supposed